 - Document verification capabilities to record authenticity based on passports, national identity cards, and other forms of personal identification.

-- Fraud detection automation that enables users to determine risks linked to a customer’s devices using network data, phone intelligence, and IP location.
+- Fraud detection automation that enables users to determine risks linked to a customer’s devices using device intelligence, geolocation, and repeat fraud detection.

 AI-powered AML prevention and protection platforms like Onfido place digital trust and safety at the core of all customer interactions.